Emergency Automatic Gunshot Lockdown

-On July 20, 2012 at the Century Theatre in Aurora, Colorado, a lone gunman walked freely through an emergency exit just after midnight, one he had previously propped open, and into a packed movie theatre where he shot 70 people using a shotgun, AR-15 style semiautomatic rifle, and handgun.
+On July 20, 2012 at the Century Theater in Aurora, Colorado, a lone gunman walked through an emergency exit that he had previously propped open.
+He walked into a packed movie theater where he shot 70 people using a shotgun, AR-15 style semiautomatic rifle, and handgun.
 Of the 70 shot, 12 died.
-It was three years before the theatre fully reopened.
+It was three years before the theater fully reopened.
 Statements taken from the Aurora Sentinel, July 20, 2015, “For some, no amount of weeks, months or years will ever be enough to make the theater just another under-lit place to see a movie.
 It’s a place stained with too much tragedy, too much loss, too much heartache.”
 “I don’t even drive down that street, and I avoid the mall, too,” says another Aurora resident.
-While the state and federal civil liability suits were dismissed against the theatre owner, Cinemark, the long lasting effects from the shooting will be felt in the community, and in the minds of all movie goers.
-Moreover, the likelihood of a second active shooter event at this location is increased due to copycat behavior.
-It is very unlikely Cinemark could endure another active shooter event at the Aurora Mall.
+While the state and federal civil liability suits were dismissed against the theater owner, Cinemark, the long lasting effects from the shooting will be felt in the community.

-If EAGL had been part of the building security system at Century Theatre or at Pulse Nightclub the results would have been significantly changed.
-I am speaking specifically to the resulting body count.
+If EAGL had been part of the building security system at Century Theater or at Pulse Nightclub the results would have been significantly different.

 Retail shopping places are the heart and soul of most communities where young teens to aging adults gather to socialize, dine and enjoy a day of shopping.
 Holidays and other events during the year draw families to the mall get their picture taken with Santa Claus, or for young children to pick out their first bicycle.
 Malls are the hallmark of most communities, and as they move in improving the retail experience similar attention should be invested in improving security to also align with our times.